spring-guides/gs-rest-service/readme.md

 ### Start the application

+Open the repository with Visual Studio Code.
+Press F5.

-From the root of the repository:
+Alternatively if you are not using Visual Studio Code, from the root of the repository:

 ```shell
 mvn install